Association of Chartered Certified Accountants

+competence, practice and conduct among members."

 History

 ACCA traces its origin to 1904, when eight people formed the London Association of Accountants to allow more open access to the profession than was available through the accounting bodies at the time, notably the Institute of Chartered Accountants in England and Wales (ICAEW) and the Institute of Chartered Accountants of Scotland (ICAS).
 As of 2020, the vision of ACCA is to develop the accountancy profession the world needs.

 Key dates in ACCA history include: